Data Engineering

 In Plain English

-Apache Polaris is an open-source catalog that implements the Iceberg REST Catalog specification: a standard HTTP API that any Iceberg-compatible engine can call to discover and interact with tables.
-Think of it as a data registry or a DNS server for your tables.
-Snowflake asks Polaris, "Where is the signals.whystock_score table?"
-Polaris responds with the metadata file location.
-Snowflake then reads the data directly from GCS.
+Apache Polaris is an open-source catalog implementing the Iceberg REST Catalog specification.
+It's a standard HTTP API that any Iceberg-compatible engine can use to discover and query tables.
+It is a data registry for your tables.
+When Snowflake asks "Where is the vectorfin.signals table?", Polaris responds with the metadata file location so Snowflake can read the data directly from GCS.

 Before standards like the Iceberg REST Catalog, each compute engine had its own catalog format.
-Your Spark cluster used Hive Metastore.
-Your Databricks cluster used Unity Catalog.
+Spark used Hive Metastore.
+Databricks used Unity Catalog.
 Snowflake used its own proprietary table registry.
-Getting all three to read the same underlying data required complex ETL pipelines and constant synchronization.
+Synchronizing these engines required custom ETL pipelines and ongoing maintenance.

-Polaris eliminates this.
-One catalog, one source of truth, multiple engines.
-You create a table in Polaris, point it at a GCS location, and immediately both Snowflake and Databricks can query it as a native table in their respective SQL environments — with full ACID consistency, schema enforcement, and time travel.
+Polaris provides one catalog and single source of truth.
+Create a table, point it at a GCS location, and both Snowflake and Databricks can query it as a native table with full ACID consistency, schema enforcement, and time travel.

-The "open" in open-source matters here.
-Snowflake donated Polaris to the Apache Software Foundation in 2024, ensuring it remains vendor-neutral and that no single cloud provider controls the standard.
+Snowflake donated Polaris to the Apache Software Foundation in 2024.
+It stays vendor-neutral, and no single cloud provider controls the standard.

 Technical Definition